sass/sass/proposal/module-system.md

   * If the `@import` rule is nested within at-rules and/or style rules, that context is preserved when executing `file`.

-  * The generated CSS for style rules or at-rules in `file` is emitted to the current module's CSS.
+  * The generated CSS for style rules or at-rules in `file` is appended to the current module's CSS.

   > Note that this execution can mutate `import`.